 Advantages of Geothermal Heating The fall season is a good reminder that it's time to begin thinking about the task of heating your home during the winter months.
-According to the Department of Energy, the typical family in the United States spends roughly $1,900 a year on their utilities.
+According to the Department of Energy, the average family in the United States spends roughly $1,900 a year on their utilities.
 Unfortunately, a large portion of that energy gets wasted.
 The secret to saving energy and money is to look into energy efficient improvements for your home.
 A Idaho Falls geothermal home comfort system utilizes the abundant source of free solar heat energy stored in the earth.
 It uses a series of pipes (also known as an earth loop) buried in the ground to transfer that heat into a home during the winter.
 According to the professionals at WaterFurnace, most systems are easy to install in both new and retrofit situations.
 In addition to the ground loop (either horizontal or vertical), the system also requires ductwork to distribute conditioned air through the Idaho Falls home or business.
 Although the original investment in a geothermal system may be more than the investment in a standard system, the long-term return on that investment pays off.
 The energy source is both free and renewable, and the average system lifespan exceeds 24 years—compared to 15 years for an ordinary system.
-In many cases, the monthly savings that an energy-efficient geothermal system offers will surpass any payments connected with the installation of the new system.
+In many cases, the monthly savings that an energy-efficient geothermal system offers will exceed any payments connected with the installation of the new system.
 In fact, the Environmental Protection Agency (EPA) regards geothermal systems as one of the most proficient heating and cooling systems offered.
 Installation of a geothermal system starts with a visit from your Idaho Falls geothermal dealer.
 The dealer will measure your home, analyze your heating and cooling needs and evaluate your property to determine the best location for your loop system.
-If your house doesn't have a preexisting duct system, your geothermal dealer can easily retrofit your home and provide one.
+If you own a house that does not have an existing duct system, your geothermal dealer can easily retrofit your home to include one.
 Once installed, a geothermal system needs less maintenance than a standard heating and cooling system and operates more efficiently, delivering an amazing five units of energy for every one unit of electrical energy used.
 That translates to a 500 percent efficiency rating and savings up to 70 percent for utility costs.
 Another advantage -- geothermal systems don't rely on fossil fuel and give off no carbon dioxide, carbon monoxide or other greenhouse gases.
-Homeowners receive added comfort, improved indoor air quality and less noise as they minimize their carbon footprint.
-To find a geothermal system that suits your needs, contact Conan Heating and Geothermal today or talk to one of our experts at [[phone]].
+Homeowners experience added comfort, improved indoor air quality and less noise as they minimize their carbon footprint.
+To find a geothermal system that meets your needs, contact Conan Heating and Geothermal today or talk to one of our experts at 208-522-3372.